 Many of our instructors are certified teachers.
 We value teachers with expertise in areas that best support our programs.
 All instructors must submit a safety background check.
 Some instructors may be considered if they do not have current teaching certificates if they possess expertise we desire and/or have experience teaching the subjects we look to fill.
 For example, subject experts could include Yoga or Music who are not “certified” by a board of education but have other credentials.
 We may also consider retired teachers.
 As a private organization employing scant teaching hours, we use our best resources to fill each role.
 Parents may serve on hiring committees when open positions are being filled.

 Q: Why do your programs cost so much?

-Our programs may seem expensive but when considered on a program cost per week basis may be seen as the best value.
-Many of our nearest competitor programs run at a much higher cost because the fees are assessed by semester, not for a full year.
-Our staff and our facility rental add to overhead significantly.
+Our staff costs and our facility rental add to overhead significantly.
 But our core membership feels that the value is exceptional.
 One of the most valued aspects of this Coop is our concurrent, whole-family programming — one-stop shopping for all grade levels at the same time and with specialized instructors and volunteers.

 Q: What size are your Enrichment Classes?